 In 2002 the Azerbaijani merchant marine had 54 ships.

-In 2002, the government established the Ministry of Transport with broad policy and regulatory functions.
-Also in 2002, Azerbaijan became a member of the Vienna Convention on Road Traffic.
+In 2002, the government of Azerbaijan established the Ministry of Transport, which was given a broad range of policy and regulatory functions.
+In the same year, Azerbaijan became a member of the Vienna Convention on Road Traffic.

-In 2003, Ilham Aliyev became President of Azerbaijan after the death of his father, Heydar Aliyev.
+In 2003, Ilham Aliyev became President of Azerbaijan upon his father's death.

 In 2003, there were 250 Roman Catholics in Azerbaijan.

 In May 2006, the Baku–Tbilisi–Ceyhan pipeline (BTC) became operational.
-This pipeline stretches over 1,774 km through Azerbaijan, Georgia, and Turkey and is designed to transport up to 50 million tons of crude oil annually from the Caspian Sea oilfields to global markets.
+This pipeline extends over 1,774 km through Azerbaijan, Georgia, and Turkey, and it is designed to transport up to 50 million tons of crude oil annually from the Caspian Sea oilfields to global markets.

-On 19 June 2006, Azerbaijan began its term of office as a member of the newly established Human Rights Council.
+On June 19, 2006, Azerbaijan's term of office in the Human Rights Council began.

 In a 2006–2008 Gallup poll, only 21% of respondents from Azerbaijan stated that religion is an important part of their daily lives.